Nevada DUI Intervention

 School-based instructional programs are effective at teaching teens not to ride with drunk drivers.
 More evidence is needed to see if these programs can also reduce drunk driving and related crashes.

-Nevada Court Approved Online DUI Course 8 hour
+Nevada Court Accepted Online DUI Course 8 hour

-A successful tool for Nevada DUI intervention is the court mandated 702 DUI School Course.
-This 8 Hour Nevada Court Approved Online DUI Course is offered online.
+A successful tool for Nevada DUI intervention is the court accepted 702 DUI School Course.
+This 8 Hour Nevada Court Accepted Online DUI Course is offered online.
 You can log in and out of the system at your own pace, in order to take the 8 hours at your convenience.

 702 DUI School is the Nevada Leading provider for Nevada DUI School.